 The economy has been struggling in recent years, as many say that this is the worst job market since the Great Depression.
 While it’s not my intention to get political here or debate numbers, I will say that I’ve noticed that even when the unemployment numbers fall here in the U.S., they often get revised up the following month and they don’t include the people that have either taken a lower-paying job (underemployed) or have simply given up.
 The only reason I even mention this is that if you’re looking for work, the competition is fierce.
 So it’s especially important for you to find ways to stand out in a positive way.

 I was unemployed for nine months back in 2003.
 That doesn’t seem like a long time these days as I know people that have been looking for work for two years.
 But honestly, when you’re unemployed, even a few weeks can seem like an eternity and most of us want to do what we can to get back to work.
 With so much “company” in the job search process, it’s critical to grab any edge that you can.
 Here are three things you can do to stand out from the crowd in a positive way:

-Whether or not we agree with it or like it, the fact is that people who are currently employed are the most attractive to employers.
-I know it doesn’t sound fair and it’s not what you want to hear when you’re looking for work, but it’s a fact that we need to accept and move on.
+Whether we agree with it or like it, the fact is that people who are currently employed are the most attractive to employers.
+I know it doesn’t sound fair, and it’s not what you want to hear when you’re looking for work, but it’s a fact that we need to accept and move on.

 - Helping a friend or relative in a non-paid position.

 - Helping out a start-up that can’t afford to pay you.